scrapinghub/shub/README.rst

     {"status": "ok", "egg": {"version": "loginform-1.0", "name": "loginform"}}
     Deployed eggs list at: https://dash.scrapinghub.com/p/12345/eggs

-For projects that use Kumo, instead of uploading eggs of your requirements, you can specify a requirements file to be used::
+For projects that use Scrapy Cloud 2.0, instead of uploading eggs of your requirements, you can specify a requirements file to be used::

     # project_directory/scrapinghub.yml